Approximately Dual and Pseudo-Dual Probabilistic Frames: Approximate Duals of Perturbed Probabilistic Frames

-then $\eta$ is an approximately dual probabilistic frame to $\nu$. \end{lemma} \begin{proof} By \cref{prop:quadratic closeness}, we know that $\eta$ is a probabilistic frame.
-Since $\nu$ is a dual probabilistic frame to $\mu$, then there exists $\gamma' \in \Gamma(\mu, \nu)$ such that
+then $\eta $ is a probabilistic frame and $\nu$ is an approximately dual frame to $\eta$. \end{proposition} \begin{proof} Since $\nu$ is an approximately dual frame to $\mu$ with mixed frame operator $ {\bf A}$, then there exists $\pi \in \Gamma(\mu, \nu)$ such that